facebookresearch/mbr-exec/README.md

 ## Setup
 1. Download the [MBPP](https://github.com/google-research/google-research/tree/master/mbpp), [Spider](https://yale-lily.github.io/spider), and [NL2Bash](https://github.com/TellinaTool/nl2bash) datasets to `data/` and follow their instructions for necessary preprocessing steps.
-2. Download our collected Codex data.
+2. Download our [collected Codex data][https://dl.fbaipublicfiles.com/mbr-exec/mbr-exec-release.zip].
 We have included the pre-executed result with the data; see also `execution.py` if you'd like to execute automatically collected code locally.
 3. Install the `conda` environment by
 ```bash
 conda env create -f env.yml